Speaker | Time | Text |

 |

-Yes, when do you think the government will reveal to the American people that they're actually UFOs? | |
+Chris, when do you think the government will reveal to the American people that there are actually UFOs? | |

-That's a good question.
-Dear Barbara, Doctor, any comment on that? | ||
+Doctor, any comment on that? | ||

-Or what might provoke them to reveal it? | ||
+When might they reveal it, or what might provoke them to reveal it? | ||

 Or can they be pushed into it? | ||

-All of us that are interested in the Roswell case are constantly trying to think of something productive along those lines all the time. | ||
+Well, of course, all of us that are interested in the Roswell case are constantly trying to think of something productive along those lines all the time. | ||

-I certainly don't believe that marching with tickets out in front of the White House asking for Bill Clinton to come seen is going to do it. | ||
+I certainly don't believe that marching with tickets out in front of the White House asking for Bill Clinton to come teen is going to do it. | ||

-I think, in fact, if anything, that's a negative way of going about things because it puts it into an unserious light, I think, in most people's minds and actually causes negative pressure. | ||
+I think, in fact, if anything, that's a negative way of going about things because it puts it into kind of a non-serious light, I think, in most people's mind and actually causes negative pressure. | ||

-If there were another couple of major breaks of the security people, Then perhaps the combination of what's already known on Roswell and say a current guardian of the black box that contains this stuff would come through with something. | ||
+If there were another couple of major breaks of the security people, then perhaps the combination of what's already known on Roswell and, say, a current guardian of the black box that contains this stuff would come through with something. | ||

-But if you don't have a major leak of some kind, I don't see any incentive for the government. | ||
+But if you don't have a major meeting of some kind, I don't see any incentive for the government to make any major documentary. | ||

 Absolutely, and that's what it would seem to add up to. | ||

-Line 3, you're on the air with Dr. Swords. | ||
+Line three, you're on the air with Dr. Swords. | ||

 Is that me? | ||